They say human beings don’t come with an instruction manual. We beg to differ! Your astrology chart holds the key to your personality and path.

 Without a birth time, you won’t be able to accurately learn your rising sign, or ascendant.
 Nor will you correctly know which houses the planets in your chart fall in.
 But there is still a LOT of data you can glean by entering your date and location of birth—so don’t let that stop you from checking out your astrology natal chart.

-VIDEO: Learn to Read Your Astrology Chart with The AstroTwins
+VIDEO: Learn to Read Your Astrology Birth Chart with The AstroTwins

 Download supplemental PDFs mentioned in the video:

-What can an astrologer see in your chart?
+What can an astrologer see in your astrology birth chart?

-Typically, an astrologer looks for a few key things in the birth chart:
+What an astrologer looks for in a birth chart:

 - What zodiac sign and which of the 12 houses each planet in the chart is in